codemonkeyfrom-space/site/src/content/blog/marked-chessboard.md

 <h3> Is this really useful? </h3>

 A disclaimer before I start talking about the benefits of marking up a virtual chessboard like this.
 I have aphantasia, meaning I can't conjure up images in my mind.
-Apparently, only three percent of the population have that; most people can picture objects in their mind.
+Apparently, only three percent of the population have that.
 It's not nearly as serious a problem as you might think; apparently there's actually no impairment at all to visualization-related cognitive exercises in people with aphantasia compared to people without.
 Still, I think it's worth mentioning, given the subject matter.

 To be honest, when I first implemented this kind of a visualization tool and started using it, I realized it wasn't nearly as useful as I thought it would be.
 My brain can't make much sense of it, anyway; maybe I need more practice.
 I guess if you played with it a lot you might get used to the extra visual information and it might help avoid blunders, but I don't think that would be a good thing, because you can't play with that board all the time, and if you tried it would probably be considered cheating.